A lot or a little?

 Meanwhile, Bétamèche chatters on about nonsense and Highmore -- so charismatic as a live-action actor -- is here turned into a strangely punky figure with spiky white hair.
 Also distracting: the lackluster animation and the fact that the Masai seemingly come out of nowhere, simultaneously emblems of "mysterious Africa" and their own lack of context.

 Families can talk about Arthur's underground adventure.
-Kids, have you ever imagined changing your size or changing your body?
+Have you ever imagined changing your size or changing your body?
 How?
 What's appealing about the Minimoys?
-How is Arthur able to help his grandmother?
-Why are Arthur's parents living apart from him?
-If your family has read the books the movie is based on, you can compare them.
-Which do you like better?
-Why?

 This movie was based on a children's book.
 What would be the challenges in turning a book into a movie?